The colourful world of dogs: Understanding canine vision

 The intricacy of colour perception: A primer

-Before we delve into the specifics of what colours dogs can see, let's first unpack the science behind colour perception.
-Colour is discerned by specific nerve cells in the eye's retina.
+Before we delve into the specifics of what colours dogs can see, let’s first unpack the science behind colour perception.
+Colour is discerned by specific nerve cells in the eye’s retina.
+The structure of the eye includes the retina, cornea, lens, and other components that work together to enable vision.

 The colour spectrum: Dogs vs humans